-Conduct an alternative routes study to ensure continuity of freight movement during and immediately following a disaster.
+• Conduct a Freight Resiliency study to ensure continuity of freight movement during and immediately following a disaster.
 This study would include bringing critical trade lanes online and ensuring relief materials reach California's residents and businesses.
 Existing evacuation routes and plans must be integrated into the proposed alternative routes study.
-Strategy SR-2-D: Support V2V and V2I communication alerts on congestion and safety hazards